 1. Type of Property

-We love condos and towhnhomes that are built in the 80's and 90's with an after repair value (ARV) around $200k.
-These homes generally only need a fresh coat of paint along with updates like flooring, countertops and appliances.
+We love condos and townhomes that are built in the '80s and '90s with an after repair value (ARV) of around $200k.
+These homes generally only need a fresh coat of paint along with updates like flooring, countertops, and appliances.
 Those few renovations provide high returns.
 We also don't have to worry about the exterior.
-It is standard for the Home Owners Association of a neighborhood to take care of all the landscaping, roof, siding and common areas.
+It is standard for the Home Owners Association of a neighborhood to take care of all the landscaping, roof, siding, and common areas.
 You do, however, have to be careful of high HOA dues.
-Every few years, an HOA will enforce an assesment where home owners are required to pay an additional fee to cover a new roof, repaving of a parking lot, pool repair, etc.
+Every few years, an HOA will enforce an assessment where homeowners are required to pay an additional fee to cover a new roof, repaving of a parking lot, pool repair, etc.

-None of these condos and townhomes would have a quick turn around without an awesome team of contractors.
+None of these condos and townhomes would have a quick turnaround without an awesome team of contractors.
 When you do multiple properties like this, you are providing a higher volume of work which can help you negotiate your labor costs down.
 Those contractors also become loyal to your business because of the consistent job opportunities.
-When you work with the same team of contractors over and over again, you do not waste time with collecting bids because you will know exactly with each contractor charges per square foot.
+When you work with the same team of contractors over and over again, you do not waste time collecting bids because you will know exactly what each contractor charges per square foot.
 For example, if you have a 1200 square foot townhome and your painter charges $2.25 a square foot (including trim), I know I'm paying them $2700.
-Of course there are times where you need popcorn ceilings scraped or wall paper removed so you simply budget a little more than normal.
+Of course, there are times where you need popcorn ceilings scraped or wallpaper removed so you simply budget a little more than normal.

 4. Tighter Profit Margins

-Second, and most important, do your due diligence.
+Second, and most importantly, do your due diligence.
 Always get an inspection if you can gain access prior to closing.
 When you get the property under contract, if the inspector comes back with a large ticket item, you have every right to renegotiate the offer price.
 Chances are, the homeowner is aware of the situation so there won't be too much backlash.
-A large ticket item we missed a few times were windows.
-When you have an inspector in there and they uncover that 4 of the 12 windows don't open, that's a $300 price tag per window.
-You can go back to the homeowner prior to closing and tell them you need to lower the offer price by $1200 and since they lived there, they kinda knew it was coming...
+A large ticket item we missed a few times was windows.
+When you have an inspector in there and they uncover that 4 of the 12 windows don't open, that's a $350 price tag per window.
+You can go back to the homeowner prior to closing and tell them you need to lower the offer price by $1400 and since they lived there, they kinda knew it was coming...

 Even during the pandemic, an ARV around the $200k price point FLIES off the market which allows for a much shorter hold time.
-To keep your finances in control, be careful not to OVER renovating a property like this.
+To keep your finances in control, be careful not to OVER renovate a property like this.
 You do not need to remove any walls.
-You do not need to add top of the line appliances.
+You do not need to add top-of-the-line appliances.
 Instead of replacing the cabinets, save money by painting them.
-Deep clean the bath tubs instead of replacing the tile surround.
-Paint the kitchen instead of adding a tile back splash.
-Buyers in this price point want clean and new but still affordable.
+Deep clean the bathtubs instead of replacing the tile surround.
+Paint the kitchen instead of adding a tile backsplash.
+Buyers at this price point want clean and new but still affordable.